2023 Best Management Information Systems Schools in the Middle Atlantic Region

 Full Management Information Systems at Howard University Report

 Anne Arundel Community College did quite well in this year’s ranking of the best schools for management information systems students.
 It came in at #6 on the list.
-Located in the large suburb of Arnold, AACC is a public college with a large student population.
+Located in the large suburb of Arnold, AACC is a public school with a large student population.

-Drexel University ranked #7 on this year’s Best Management Information Systems Schools in the Middle Atlantic Region list.
-Drexel is a very large private not-for-profit school located in the large city of Philadelphia.
+Drexel University did quite well in this year’s ranking of the best schools for management information systems students.
+It came in at #7 on the list.
+Drexel is a fairly large private not-for-profit school located in the city of Philadelphia.

 While working on their degree, MIS majors at Drexel accumulate an average of around $27,000 in student debt.